JaimeCababie/OP-L/README.md

       found_encoders[enc] = true;
     }

-This part of the code inicialices the rotary encoder as well as the neopixel inside the rotary encooder board.
+This part of the code initializes the rotary encoder, as well as the neopixel on the rotary encooder board.

-To controll the Addressable LEDs on the OP-L, the Neopixel Library Is used as well as the Wheel functieon found in the Neopixel Sketch From Adafruit.
+To control the addressable LEDs on the OP-L, the Neopixel library is used, as well as the Wheel functieon found in the Neopixel Sketch From Adafruit.

-The Wheel funnction maps the RGB values used by the LEDs in a Wheel to achive a smooth transition between the hues they are able to reproduce.
+The Wheel function maps the RGB values used by the LEDs to achive a smooth transition between the hues they are able to reproduce.

     uint32_t Wheel(byte WheelPos) {
      WheelPos = 255 - WheelPos;